Employment assignments

 Other issues on work permits

-For locally hired employees, the employer and the foreign employee may only enter into an employment contract after a work permit has been issued by the DOLISA or MOLISA.
+For locally hired employees, the employer and the foreign employee may only enter into an employment contract after a work permit has been issued.

-The term of the work permit will be set as the term of work in Vietnam but shall be no longer than 24 months.
+The term of the work permit will be set as the term of work in Vietnam but shall be no longer than two years.
 Work permits can only be extended once with the maximum same term, subject to the term of work in Vietnam.
 Then, a new work permit must be obtained.

 Foreign nationals who work in Vietnam without first obtaining a work permit may face expulsion from Vietnam.
 Furthermore, employers that recruit foreign nationals who are working without proper work permits or who are barred from working in Vietnam may be subject to a monetary fine.
 With respect to exemptions and required documents, an employer that would like to apply for a work permit for its foreign employee should seek professional assistance with regard to their particular circumstances, as regulations frequently change and authorities may also change their interpretation of existing regulations.